makovalab-psu/nonBKinetics/README.md

 	Script that generates 10 sets of control datasets for the .mf files inside the provided folder.
 	Output: 10 folders with matching controls for all the motifs

 	The script *requires a control file to be present*.
-Typically, control file contains large number of windows.
+Typically, a control file contains a large number of windows.
 From this set of windows, as many will be used as are present in a motif file.
-For example, if motif file contains 2,500 windows, the subset of randomly selected 2,500 control windows will be used.
+For example, if a motif file contains 2,500 windows, the subset of randomly selected 2,500 control windows will be used.
 This control file is expected to be named *Empty*.mf and therefore it's important to make sure that only one control file is present in a folder before running this script.
 Since small variation in sampling is to be expected, as many as 10 independent folders with controls will be created.

 	Requires generateEmptyTrack.py (or generateEmptyTrack_regVar.py).